onsip/sipjs.com/content/guides/server-config/asterisk.md

 context=default
 ~~~

-Lastly, you will need to setup the extensions.conf to allow the two peers to call each other.
+Lastly, set up `extensions.conf` to allow the two peers to call each other.

 ~~~
 ;extensions.conf